lk-geimfari/awesomo/languages/ELIXIR.md

 ---

+## E

+[**Ecto**](https://github.com/elixir-ecto/ecto).
+A toolkit for data mapping and language integrated query.

+Ecto is commonly used to interact with databases, such as PostgreSQL and MySQL via `Ecto.Adapters.SQL` (source code).
+Ecto is also commonly used to map data from any source into Elixir structs, whether they are backed by a database or not.

 [**ExVCR**](https://github.com/parroty/exvcr).
 Record and replay HTTP interactions library for elixir.
 It's inspired by Ruby's VCR (https://github.com/vcr/vcr), and trying to provide similar functionalities.

 Basics